mahesh42646/Treading-Hub/DATABASE_SETUP.md

-# Trading Hub Database Setup & Seeded Data
+# Xfunding Flow Database Setup & Seeded Data

 ## Overview
 This document outlines the database setup, seeded data, and how to access it in both admin dashboard and user-side pages.